fbpx Guide to Center & Program Fellows | Harvard Kennedy School

 The Arctic Initiative is a project of the Environment and Natural Resources Program and the Science Technology and Public Policy program at the Belfer Center.
 This project focuses on addressing the challenges and opportunities associated with the effects of climate change in the Arctic.
 A special focus is on exploring to what extent existing governmental and international policies, programs, laws, and regulations are adequate and appropriate to address the evolving challenges and opportunities in the Arctic, and to consider how they can be improved.

-Contact: Brittany Janis (Research Manager)
+Contact: Brittany Janis

 The broad goal of this project is to understand the interactions between policies and technologies as the world attempts to decarbonize the energy system, while simultaneously addressing concerns about security, reliability, and cost.
 It accepts fellowship proposals on 1) hydrogen, 2) large-scale carbon management, and 3) biofuels/low-carbon fuels.